 In the linear television world, for a truly national release, that leaves PBS and its affiliated public television stations as “the only game in town.”
 Alas, as a general rule, PBS member stations themselves don’t pay license fees for content (although many still produce content of local or regional interest).
 In recent years, station operating and programming budgets have been slashed.
-Content and programming decisions have been moved “offshore” to outside organizations.
+Content and scheduling decisions have been "outsourced.”
 On the national level, the Public Broadcasting Service (PBS) itself generally reserves its content production and acquisition budgets for specific programming initiatives.

 Janson Media is one such independent distributor.
 Our PTS division manages national public television syndication campaigns, acting as a Presenter (similar to a Presenting Station) or a Distributor (terms that are somewhat interchangeable).
 These campaigns must be managed effectively on many levels — creative, legal, and technical – as well as from a “marketing” standpoint, as PBS program executives must be convinced to add a program to their schedule (and replace another), and to find an effective time slot for it.
 In the commercial syndication world, this is called “clearing markets.”

 Public Television Syndication (PTS) campaigns are typically paid for by corporate or foundation underwriters who want to be associated with the program or series and put their good name in front of the highly-coveted PBS demographic and a nationwide audience.
 This is usually done via the mechanism of the 15 or 30-second “enhanced underwriting credit” at the top and tail of each program airing.
 Underwriters may also receive credits on DVDs and websites and on any and all educational outreach and promotional efforts.
 Occasionally, campaigns are paid for with private financing, sometimes uncredited in either the spots or the credit rolls.